Last updated on 2025-12-29

 Self-Awareness

-The film knows it’s dumb.
-It doesn’t try to pretend it’s deeper than it is.
-That kind of honesty is refreshing, especially in a genre that often tries too hard to be clever.
+The film knows it’s dumb, and it doesn’t try to pretend it’s deeper than it is.

 No Pretentious Messaging

-There’s no hidden metaphor or social commentary here.
-Sometimes a film is just a film, and this one doesn’t pretend to be anything else.
-It’s a haunted house comedy, plain and simple.
+There’s no hidden metaphor or social commentary here, as sometimes a film is just a film.

 Cons